suzie254/News/README.md

 1.Open your github account and search for github username: **suzie254**

-2.In suzie254's repositories; git clone the News-API repository into your local repository using the following link: **<https://github.com/suzie254/News-API.git>**
+2.In suzie254's repositories; git clone the News repository into your local repository using the following link: **<https://github.com/suzie254/News-API.git>**

 3.Open your terminal and run the command ./run.py and use the short codes illustrated to operate....